bdjeffyp/ra-guides/gba/pokemon-firered/catch-em-all.md

 - Moon Stone
   - There are only five of them found in the game: Rocket Hideout, Pokémon Mansion, Joyful Game Corner (from Lostelle's father), and two in Mt.
 Moon
   - Only four Pokémon need one to evolve: Nidoking, Nidoqueen, Clefable, and Wigglytuff
-  - There is **very** low chance (5%) of finding Clefairys holding a Moon Stone when caught.
+  - There is **very** low chance (5%) of finding Clefairy holding a Moon Stone when caught.
 This is not ideal though as the grind to get an extra Moon Stone could be quite lengthy.
 - Sun Stone
   - There is only one, which is located in Ruin Valley (found in a Pokéball requiring Strength to access)
   - Thankfully, there is only one Pokémon that can use it that is accessible without trading: Gloom!